ericleonardis/camera_sync/README.md

 ---

 ### 2. Synchronization Notebook (`sync_videos.py`)
 Run the synchronization script or notebook cell to process all videos and detect the alignment offsets.
+For the notebook we may need to specify the number of flashes that we see in the original video.

 ---